 511 Contra Costa has supported cyclists and Energizer Station hosts throughout Contra Costa County since 2001 using Bay Area Air Quality Management District funds and the Contra Costa Transportation Authority’s half-cent sales tax for transportation funds.

-Bike to Work Day 2017 is presented by the Metropolitan Transportation Commission, 511 and Kaiser Permanente.
-Regional sponsors include the Bay Area Air Quality Management District, Bay Area Rapid Transit (BART), Clear Channel Outdoor and Clif Bar.
+Bike to Work Day 2017 was presented by the Metropolitan Transportation Commission, 511 and Kaiser Permanente.
+Regional sponsors included the Bay Area Air Quality Management District, Bay Area Rapid Transit (BART), Clear Channel Outdoor and Clif Bar.

 Any Day Can Be Bike to Work Day

 Bike To Work Day is a great time to try commuting by bike, but it doesn’t have to be the only day you give it a shot!
 Just remember: Biking to work is all about what works for you.
 Maybe the weather, or having a bike buddy, or the copious amounts of stuff you have to haul on a bike factors into your decision to cycle to work, and that’s okay!

 Biking to work should be enjoyable, so pick days when riding seems fun and reasonable, then go for it.
 Do that and you might find yourself planning more rides to work.
 Just like these first-time Bike To Work Day participants.

 Need help getting ready to ride to work?
 Preparing for a bike commute isn’t as difficult as you might think.
 Taking a little time to get familiar with your bike, figure out how to carry your stuff & find a good route (or even a bike buddy) can make things much easier.

 Take the guesswork out of preparing with our Tips & Tricks for Bike Commuting!

 Isabella Zizi: 2017 Contra Costa Bike Commuter of the Year